Tuesday, May 28, 2024

 There are a variety of introductory activities (short syllabus quiz, short survey, intro activity on D2L) that will need to be completed during week 1.
 See the announcement and checklist on D2L for more information.

-Learn about the two field trip papers -- will you try to go on one in person?
+Learn about the two papers -- will you try to go on a field trip in person?
 Do you need to schedule that ASAP?

 Click here to learn about the two paper options.
 There are three possible choices.
 You'll be able to choose if you'd like to help with the Mapping Prejudice project, visit a historic location IRL (in real life) and/or work on a paper about a "virtual field trip."
 You can mix and match!
 Make sure to put the dates of these two papers into your calendar so you can clear out the time to work on them.
 You can complete all three for extra credit!